 Salary and Advancement Information

 Because most salespeople are paid at least partially on commission, it is difficult to determine an accurate average wage for landscape design salespeople.
-However, the U.S. Bureau of Labor Statistics (BLS) reported that the mean annual income for wholesale and manufacturing sales representatives in the landscaping services industry was $58,440 yearly in 2015 (www.bls.gov).
-The job outlook for individuals in the BLS' wholesale and manufacturing sales representative category was 7% between 2014 and 2024, which is about as fast as average across all occupations.
+However, the U.S. Bureau of Labor Statistics (BLS) reported that the mean annual income for wholesale and manufacturing sales representatives in the landscaping services industry was $58,490 yearly in 2018 (www.bls.gov).
+The job outlook for individuals in the BLS' wholesale and manufacturing sales representative category was 2% between 2018 and 2028, which is slower than average across all occupations.

 Options for advancement are typically best in large regional and national landscaping companies that provide landscape designs for larger spaces.
 In these businesses, sales staff can be promoted to management positions, or they may eventually be assigned to more lucrative territories and customers.
 Successful landscape design salespeople can also move into advertising and marketing positions at their companies' headquarters.
 In addition, many executives were once salespeople.

 As with all types of sales, landscape design sales requires great communication skills, patience, persistence and problem-solving skills, as well as the ability to sell.
 Because landscape design salespeople sell primarily a service, they need to understand the service well enough to answer customers' questions.
 That knowledge can be acquired in a variety of ways: working in the field of landscape design; working in a related field, such as gardening or horticulture; taking landscape design classes or getting a degree in landscape design.

 Many large design and construction firms that hire people to sell their landscape design services require bachelor's degrees, preferably in majors such as landscape design, landscape architecture or horticulture.
 Colleges with these kinds of programs report that landscape design sales positions with national companies is one career option their graduates choose.